carboleda/dynamic-file-loader/README.md

 # **Features**
 ---
+- Dynamically load all files in a directory
-- Load all files in a directory dynamically
+- Dynamically load all files in a directory incluie it's sub directoris
 - Filter files to load using exclusion array or regular expression
 - Use builder or option argument style
 - Support promise or async/await